Shadowigor/gmusic-tools/README.md

 The main features are the following ones:

-* sync.py
+* Synchronize your music
     * Uploads new music that you add to your local library
     * Deletes local files that were deleted in Google Music
     * Deletes tracks in Google music that were deleted locally
     * Doesn't care about 'Album Artist' -> Less duplicated uploads
     * Local files will be moved to a trash directory instead of being permanently deleted
-* duplicates.py
+* Detect and delete duplicates
     * Removes duplicates from Google Music
     * Doesn't care about 'Album Artist' (Unlike Google's Music Manager)
     * Preserves how many times you have listened to a track (still in development, dont' rely on it!)
     * Deletes the older file
-* not_listened.py
-    * Creates a playlist with tracks you haven't listened to yet
+* Create a playlist with tracks you haven't listened to yet
+* Insert album arts
+    *  Searches for local image files in the music folder
+    * If nothing is found, search the internet for it

 ##Getting started
 ### Install dependencies